sgl-project/sglang/README.md

 ### Engine Without HTTP Server

-SGLang Engine is an inference engine **without an HTTP server**.
+SGLang Engine is an inference engine **without a HTTP server**.
 For example,

 ```python
 import sglang as sgl